 Akai MPK Mini PLAY Mk.3

-It’s worth noting that the PLAY has a 25-note, velocity-sensitive mini-key keyboard.
-But it also features 8, illuminated MPC-style pads for easy beat-making.
+The MPK range, from industry stalwarts, Akai, has gained a huge following for its robust build and feature-packed content.
+You’ll find that the PLAY has a 25-note, velocity-sensitive mini-key keyboard and 8, illuminated MPC-style pads for easy beat-making.
 The control surface also features 4 rotary knobs and transpose keys, and the keyboard keys double up as various shortcuts to other settings.

 * Note: This article contains promotional links that help us fund our site.
 Don’t worry: the price for you always stays the same!
 If you buy something through these links, we will receive a small commission.
 Thank you for your support!